Council chair - Chaand Nagpaul

 Head of national negotiations and representation - Peter Gordon

-Peter is currently an interim director, a role he is sharing with Stella Dunn.
+Peter is currently an interim director.
 He also remains head of national negotiations and representation, where he looks after pay, collective bargaining and contractual matters for all doctors.
 He is also responsible for branch of practice committees.

 Prior to that, he held a number of roles at the BMA including head of Employed doctors and secretary of the Consultants committee.
 Peter is an experienced negotiator who has been involved in a number of national contract negotiations for the BMA.
 Prior to his career at the BMA, Peter worked for Ford Motor Company.

 John joined the BMA in May 2019 and is responsible for HR, organisational development and people development across the BMA.
 He works closely with the board, chief executive officer and senior team to ensure our activities are in line with BMA strategy and in keeping with our mission, vision and values.

 John has over 25 years’ experience in HR, organisational development and change management in large, complex organisations.
 He began his career in fast-paced acute healthcare organisations, mainly in the NHS.
 He was HR director at Cancer Research UK and most recently at the Francis Crick Institute, and he has held board-level non-executive director roles in healthcare charities.